mattermost/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/bot-messages/connection-prompt/MM-TXXX2.md

 **Expected**

-Very no ephemeral message displayed in chat, as there is no need to connect to Microsoft Teams.
+Verify no ephemeral message displayed in chat, as there is no need to connect to Microsoft Teams.